-It turns out that the most of spherical manifolds of types $\mathbf{T}$ (other than manifolds of the form $T_{6(b-2)+3}$), $\mathbf{O}$ and $\mathbf{I}$, except the manifold $I_{49}$, can be obstructed to have finite order in $\rhcg$, by applying various techniques based on these two conditions.
+It turns out that most spherical manifolds of types $\mathbf{T}$ (other than manifolds of the form $T_{6(b-2)+3}$), $\mathbf{O}$ and $\mathbf{I}$, except the manifold $I_{49}$, can be obstructed from having finite order in $\rhcg$, by applying various techniques based on these two conditions.
 For the manifold $I_{49}$, we explicitly find a rational homology 4-ball bounded by it to complete our classifications.
-We present Table \ref{tab:order} below to introduce the notations of each types of spherical manifolds in this paper and organize our results.
+We present Table \ref{tab:order} below to introduce the notations of each type of spherical manifold in this paper and organize our results.

-Spherical 3-manifolds (more generally Seifert fibered rational homology spheres) can be obtained by double covering of $S^3$ branched along Montesinos links.
+Spherical 3-manifolds (more generally Seifert fibered rational homology spheres) can be obtained as the double covering of $S^3$ branched along Montesinos links.
 Let $\mathcal{S}$ be the set of Montesinos knots that admit spherical branched double covers.
 Note that the slice-ribbon conjecture and the non-existence of nontrivial torsion elements of order different from two are well-known open questions in the study of knot concordance.
 We have the following by-products, which answer these question for Montesinos knots in $\mathcal{S}$.

 \begin{corollary} The slice-ribbon conjecture is true for knots in $\mathcal{S}$. \end{corollary}

 \begin{corollary} For a Montesinos knot $K\in \mathcal{S}$, the order of $K$ in the knot concordance group is equal to that of $\Sigma(K)$ in $\rhcg$. \end{corollary}